|

 staterooms.
 There is even an on-board spa.

-about 120 kilometers north of the island capital of Male.
 Utilizing the design concepts of Geoffry Bawa, Sri Lanka’s most celebrated architect, the Landaa Giraavaru resort created quite a splash with its stylish villas featuring coral walls and lush gardens, along with personal pools and outdoor showers.
 The 102-villa resort highlights its stunning

 two-kilometer reef with a variety of aquatic activities.